Veterinarian examining pigs. Veterinarian examining pigs.

 Based on the concept note, we decide whether to invite a full application.
 If the concept is accepted, applicants must submit a full application within 8 weeks of invitation.

 The ROAR program does not support research on food-borne diseases or weather-related disasters.
 The pest or pathogen outbreaks must be imminent, detected within 1-2 years or re-emerging at significantly greater prevalence.
-These issues must present a threat to a multi-state region of the US with the potential to cause significant losses and economic harm.
+These issues must present a threat to a multi-state region of the U.S. with the potential to cause significant losses and economic harm.

 How do I submit a concept note?